Skip to content

 CI/CD integration

 Use --output sarif in your CI pipeline and upload the result to GitHub Advanced Security or Azure DevOps.
-The exit code is non-zero when HIGH severity findings are present.
+The exit code is non-zero when HIGH or CRITICAL severity findings are present.
+See GitHub Actions, Azure DevOps, and GitLab CI for ready-to-use pipeline configurations.

 Exclusion Rules

-The security-principles.md file (loaded by LoadDomainRules) controls what the False Positive Filter removes.
+The security-principles.md file (loaded by LoadCodingPrinciples) controls what the False Positive Filter removes.
 Common exclusions:

 • Test-only code paths